umran/fsm/readme.md

 1. `InitialState`: indicates whether the machine can transition from a nil state to the state in question
 2. `Transitions`: a list of state transitions that are possible from the state in question
-3. `On`: A function that is called when transitioning to the state in question
+3. `On`: A function that is called when transitioning to the state in question.
+It receives the previous state name (a `string`) as the first argument and an arbitrary `interface{}` type as the second argument

 Thus, the `StateDefinition` type is defined as follows:
 ````go